 See the section below to get familiar with the requirements for the Portugal work visa.
 You have to gather all of them as the details.

 This step could take a bit longer than others.
 So you could begin it before the previous ones.
 But the officials could ask for specific documents based on your nationality and case.
 Visit the Portuguese embassy website in your home country of the visa center to make sure of everything.
 Remember that an incomplete list of requirements won’t have a good impact on your application.
 In case the authorities require further documents, the process could take longer.

 6. Attend the visa appointment

 Visit the Portuguese embassy or visa center on the scheduled date and bring all the requirements.
 Try to arrive a bit early, at least half an hour.
-It could take a bit of time to enter the embassy, like going through the security.
+It could take a bit of time to enter the embassy, like going through security.

 When you meet the officials, submit all the supporting documents.
 Learning some Portugee would help to have a good impression on the interviewer.

 You also have to pay a fee for visa processing.
-Portugal’s work visa cost depends on the type of visa, duration of your stay, and the country you apply from.
+Portugal’s work visa cost depends on the type of visa, the duration of your stay, and the country you apply from.

 The officials often ask you questions about the nature of your visit to Portugal.
 This is the interview part.
 You would better be honest and give true answers.

-When you leave the embassy, the time of patience comes.
+When you leave the embassy, the time for patience comes.
 You should wait until the officials process your visa.
 The processing time for a Portugal work visa could begin from two-three weeks to three months.
 You could track the processing stages by phone call or by visiting the embassy.

 When your visa is prepared, the embassy will inform you or send it to you.